ag-grid/angular-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

-# QuickStart React and AG Grid Tutorial
+# QuickStart Angular and AG Grid Tutorial

 Welcome to the "QuickStart Angular and AG Grid Tutorial," created by Stephen Cooper.
 The tutorial text, example source code, and walk-through videos will help you become proficient with AG Grid using Angular very quickly.